mids-w203/reading/rank_sum_test.md

-# Wilcoxon Rank Sum Test
+# Devore: Probability and Statistics for Engineering and the Sciences# Wilcoxon Rank Sum Test

 Read section 15.2 in *Devore*.